 Adam had a blue roan colt foal available by Lil Spoon out of a Tuff Lena mare, LZL Tuff Red Rasberi.
 Lil Spoon’s impeccable cutting bloodlines combined with Tuff Red Rasberi’s proven reining credentials including many of her progeny who had competed successfully in the American and European reining futurities proved an irresistible combination.

 Purchasing a colt with such genetic potential along with the opportunity to bring new bloodlines to Australia made the decision easy.
 They would buy Tuff Lil Spoon!

 Buying a colt at such a young age was certainly a huge speculator but again “go hard or go home”.
 The decision was clear.

-The decision was made to purchase Tuff Lil Spoon and import him to Australia and he arrived in Queensland at 10 months of age.
-He was certainly a funny looking thing at that stage, all gangly and hairy.
+Tuff Lil Spoon (IMP) arrived in Australia at 10 months of age in April 2017 and certainly wasn’t looking his best.
+He was such a funny looking thing at that stage, all gangly, hairy and bum high.
 What had they done they wondered?

-Tuff blossomed from the moment he arrived in Australia and continues to impress with his quiet temperament, athleticism and muscularity.
+Tuff blossomed from the moment he arrived in Australia and put their fears to rest.
+He impressed with his quiet temperament, athleticism, muscularity and tractable nature.